Page Contents

 You can also choose if you want a day or night tour, personally I think this tour is better in daylight hours.

-What to Expect at the Japanese Mario Kart in Tokyo
+What to Expect at the Japanese Mario Karts in Tokyo

-Get ready for an awesome ride with Tokyo’s Japanese Mario Kart!
-Picture yourself zooming through the city, dressed up like a character from your favorite video game.
+Get ready for an awesome ride with this Tokyo Mario Kart real life!
+Picture yourself zooming through the city, dressed up like a character from your favourite video game.

 It’s super fun driving past famous spots and getting smiles from people you pass by.
-These karts are easy to drive, and you’ll be part of a cool group rolling through the streets.
+These karts are easy to drive, and you’ll be part of a cool group rolling through the streets, Tokyo Bay, and the Shibuya crossing.

-Before you start, you’ll get your helmet on and learn some important safety tips.
+Before you start the go kart tour, you’ll get your helmet on and learn some important safety tips.
 It’s a really fun way to see the city, mixing the excitement of a game with exploring new places.

 The Fancy Costume

-Once you’ve signed up, you can choose your fancy dress from a whole rack of costumes.
+Once you’ve signed up for the Mario Cart Japan experience, you can choose your fancy dress from a whole rack of costumes.

-Now of course the Super Mario characters are the ONLY way to go, however there are also many other superheroes to choose from, especially for those of you that have a childhood fantasy to live out.
+Now of course the Super Mario characters are the ONLY way to go (like Luigi or Princess Peach), however there are also many other superheroes to choose from, especially for those of you that have a childhood fantasy to live out.

 Is the Mario Kart Experience in Tokyo Worth it?

-I really recommend it as a cool way to see Tokyo, you do feel like a celebrity doing it and the tourists love waving and taking photos of you.
+I really recommend the Japan Mario Kart tour as a cool way to see Tokyo, you do feel like a celebrity doing it and the tourists love waving and taking photos of you.

 Getting to Tokyo